 Another excellent example of hyper-personalised video marketing comes courtesy of sportswear giant Nike and their year-end “Your Year” campaign.

 In a bid to appeal directly to its biggest fans and most social users of their apps, the brand dug deep into the data accumulated through its exercise-tracking products, such as the Nike Fuelband and Nike+ Running app, which consistently track users’ performance.

-Nike then used the data to craft over 100,000 supremely detailed personalized animated videos.
+Nike then used the data to craft over 100,000 supremely detailed personalised animated videos.
 The animated videos captured each individual’s athletic achievements from the year and formed the crux of a major campaign that encouraged people to “Outdo You.”

 These videos even factored in the location of where people worked out, incorporating associated landmarks and local weather in the animations.
-Tiny details like these can make the difference when it comes to personalization.
+Tiny details like these can make the difference when it comes to personalisation.
 Thanks to new Living Video technology, you can now incorporate data like local time and weather based not only on where your customer lives but also where they’re viewing the video currently.

-At the beginning of the new year, a time associated with renewed resolve and dedication, the Nike team sent the personalized videos to every single one of their active Nike+ users, as well as widely disseminating a more generic version of the video across its social media platforms.
+At the beginning of the new year, a time associated with renewed resolve and dedication, the Nike team sent the personalised videos to every single one of their active Nike+ users, as well as widely disseminating a more generic version of the video across its social media platforms.

 The dedicated community of Nike+ members went online en masse to share their opinions — and pledge to achieve the goals identified by their data.